sph-mn/sph-lib/readme.md

 * most procedures and modules have docstrings. extracted documentation can be browsed on [sph.mn](http://sph.mn/computer/software/sph-lib.html)
 * modules export the description as a string variable named like the module and "description" joined with minus. for example (sph vector) exports sph-vector-description
 * "other/highlights" is a newline separated list of module names to include under "highlights" when creating a module listing with "exe/list-modules"

+# maintenance
+modules under highlights receive most attention and all issues are tried to be fixed. other modules are to be seen as pools of examples and functions are more likely to be removed if it turns out to be too much work to fix it